 Prepared by Laura Birdsall

 Laura views yoga as a practice of coming home to herself.
 She offers studio and private classes, and aspires to support others in deepening their yoga practice.
-Head to Laura's website to learn more, or find her on Instagram at @lauraabird
+Find Laura on Instagram at @lauraabird